RyanHunter-DV/codelib/doc/v1/codelib.md

 ```
 >> cb-rb -i shellcmd -I 2 -f filename,2
 ```
-default has no indent only if specified by `-I` *inserted as a new file*
+- default has no indent only if specified by `-I`
+- if user specifies '-f' with only filename, then it will be inserted from line 1

+*inserted as a new file*
 ```
 >> cb-rb -i shellcmd -f filename